 Finally, a parent’s range of emotional expression is very influential on a child’s development of a range of emotional expression, as referenced in Dr. Davis’ book on page 20.
 An essential capacity in emotional development is the ability to show a wide range of emotional ideas and expression across situations.

-Strategy A.10 Take a Reflective Stance Toward Yourself in Interactions
+Take a Reflective Stance Toward Yourself in Interactions

-What this strategy involves is tuning in to ourselves in a Floortime session with our child.
+What self-reflection involves is tuning in to ourselves in a Floortime session with our child.
 Sometimes a simple observation and tweak can make a world of difference in our children’s responsiveness to us and can help them in their climb up the developmental ladder.
 So what does tuning into ourselves look like?

 There are 5 steps that the User’s Guide lists in using this helpful tool